 Anyone who appreciates architecture and aspires to see as many outstanding architectural masterworks should have Macau on their bucket list.
 Morpheus hotel is a gem of modern architecture that is a relatively new, but already momentous element of Macau skyline.
 It features the first free-form exoskeleton exterior on a high-rise structure.

-Looking like an extraterrestrial object just landed on Cotai strip among the casinos, Morpheus not only offers luxurious hotel rooms and restaurants (including two by world famous Alain Ducasse), but it also offers outstanding art by famous contemporary artists from Japan, France, and the USA.
+Looking like an extraterrestrial object just landed on Cotai strip among the casinos, Morpheus not only offers luxurious hotel rooms and restaurants (including two by world-famous chef Alain Ducasse), but it also exhibits outstanding art by famous contemporary artists from Japan, France, and the USA.
 Just passing by this monumental hotel or strolling inside is already an experience to remember.

 The Biggest Wave Pool and the Longest Lazy River

 If your ideal vacation includes staying in a luxury hotel and spending afternoons by the pool, Macau is the place to consider.
-Galaxy, one of the city’s largest casinos, made their Grand Resort Deck the ideal relaxation area with pools, waterslides, bars, and restaurants.
-Forgetting you are not on a tropical resort by the sea is easy when there are waves of the world’s largest wave pool splashing right beside you.
+Galaxy Macau, one of the city’s largest casinos, made their Grand Resort Deck the ideal relaxation area with pools, waterslides, bars, and restaurants.
+Forgetting you are not at a tropical resort by the sea is easy when there are waves of the world’s largest wave pool splashing right beside you.

 The Biggest Water Show

-The show has been running for eight years and still manages to have a full-house every performing night.
+The show has been running since 2010 hosting over six million spectators.
 It is the biggest water-based show on the planet and definitely one of the most spectacular ones.
+We went to see it and here‘s what we thought about the show!

-The International Monetary fund has recently predicted that Macau will become the richest place on the planet, knocking Qatar from the top spot pedestal.
+The International Monetary fund has predicted that Macau will become the richest place on the planet, knocking Qatar from the top spot.
 The fast economic growth has resulted in one of the largest GDP per capita and rapid city development.
 Appearing like mushrooms after rain, the speed of the development of new astonishing buildings in Macau impresses and awes.
-Anyone who has traveled to Macau years ago will be mindblown by how much it has changed even in a short period of time.
-The changes are mesmerizing to observe and they make Macau a place to come back time and time again, finding something new to discover each time.
+Anyone who visited Macau years ago will be mindblown by how much it has changed even in a short period of time.
+The changes are mesmerizing to observe and they make Macau a place to come back to time and time again, finding something new to discover each time!